GraphProcessor/FYP/README.md

 docker kill container-id
 ```

-- use docker container, where the output is redirected to your local terminal environment
+- finally, use docker container(be sure that your container is running via `docker ps`), and the output is redirected to your local terminal environment

 ```zsh
 docker exec 78e30f86c2d5 /opt/build/algorithm_demo/demo_cis /opt/small_datasets/karate_edges_input.csv